-During 2004, nearly 1,000 refugee status determination interviews were conducted in Israel and about 250 people received refugee status, which entitles them to basic health and education services, along with access to work possibilities.
-Most of these refugees originate from the Ivory Coast, Liberia, Congo, Sierra Leone, Eritrea and Burma.
-In July 2004, close to 300 asylum seekers were awaiting a decision on their status, while another 40 refugees qualified for resettlement.
-At the request of UNHCR, the authorities have agreed to consider the claim for asylum of some 100 Eritrean nationals.
-The office in Israel will continue throughout 2005 to ensure that qualifying asylum seekers are interviewed and their claims duly considered by the government.
+The office in Israel will continue throughout 2006 to ensure that qualifying asylum seekers are interviewed and their claims duly considered by the government.
 In addition, UNHCR will continue seeking durable solutions for the refugees while providing medical and financial assistance to vulnerable cases.
 Asylum-seekers and urban refugees will continue to be protected against refoulment and possible deportation.
 Voluntary repatriation and resettlement will be promoted and facilitated for the urban caseload whenever required.

-In addition to its standard protection role vis-à-vis refugees and asylum seekers, in 2005, UNHCR intends also to normalize, formalize and "perpetuate" the progress already made in Israel and move these activities from the domain of "goodwill and good contacts" into a formal system.
-Training for government officials will continue to be conducted for the directors of the regional offices of the Ministry of Interior and other local and national government agencies, including police officers and field officers of the Ministry of Interior.
+In addition to its standard protection role vis-à-vis refugees and asylum seekers, UNHCR intends also to normalize, formalize and "perpetuate" the progress already made in Israel and move these activities from the domain of "goodwill and good contacts" into a formal system.
+Training for government officials will be conducted for the directors of the regional offices of the Ministry of Interior and other local and national government agencies, including police officers and field officers of the Ministry of Interior.
 As well, UNHCR will enlarge its cooperation with the Tel Aviv University and expand the "legal clinic" created at the University to assist asylum seekers.
-UNHCR will continue monitoring in 2005 the observance of the convention, assisting the asylum seekers and refugees to ensure their rights, and intervening on their behalf when deemed necessary.
-UNHCR will continue issuing in 2005 temporary documents, which besides protecting the asylum seekers from deportation while their claims are being processed, serves them as a de-facto working visa in the country.
+UNHCR will continue monitoring the observance of the convention, assisting the asylum seekers and refugees to ensure their rights, and intervening on their behalf when deemed necessary.
+UNHCR will continue issuing temporary documents, which besides protecting the asylum seekers from deportation while their claims are being processed, serves them as a de-facto working visa in the country.
 UNHCR will continue activating the "short procedure" used for manifestly unfounded cases, which greatly alleviates the burden on the committee.
-Over 400 cases were dealt with using these procedures in 2004.
+Under the necessary precautions and safeguards, over 400 cases were dealt with using these procedures in 2004.
 Finally, UNHCR will continue supporting the resettlement to third countries of so called "citizens originating from enemy countries," and other meriting cases on protection grounds.
-Since 2003, through UNHCR's constant efforts, some 30 difficult cases were resolved under the special arrangement with the local authorities for this purpose.